-The amount of duties and taxes payable on your goods from Australia will depend on their commodity codes, as well as the overall purchase and shipping value of the shipment.
+The number of duties and taxes payable on your goods from Australia will depend on their commodity codes, as well as the overall purchase and shipping value of the shipment.

 As there is currently no free trade agreement between Australia and the UK, customs duties will apply to goods worth over £135.
 The exact rate will depend on the commodity code of the import in question.
 You can check the duty rates for each code on the Trade Tariff website.

 If you don’t pay any required import duties, customs will hold your goods for about 3 weeks before sending them back.
 They could even seize your goods, and you may also be fined.